dcchambers/learn-git/README.md

 * There are two ways to use git with a remote repository host - git-over-ssh and git-over-http(s).
 When you clone a repo from GitHub, you can normally choose either method.
-  * Git-over-http(s) is disabled for the UW Health Enterprise GitHub Service.
-  You *must* use git-over-SSH.
-  * To do this, you'll have to generate a **SSH Key** and add the public key to your account.
+  * For git-over-SSH, you'll have to generate a **SSH Key** and add the public key to your account.
     * By using SSH-keys, you won't have to enter your login credentials every time you push/pull something to/from GitHub.
+  * If you use git-over-https, you won't have to add your SSH key but you'll have to log in with your credentials with every push.

 #### Linux/Mac